mnwachukwu/FortyLife/README.md

 * CDT -> Core Development Team: The five individuals who will vote on major decisions that need to be made with the direction of the project.
 Ideally, they'll be the five top contributors to the project.

+* CPE -> Card Parsing Engine: One of the longer named, more important static classes that handle rendering Andrew's awesome fonts in place of Scryfall's brackets is used to textually represent mana and card symbols.
+Who's Andrew?
+See the Attributions section!

 # License

 *(Find a license to use.)*